dk1242/dk1242.github.io/_posts/2025-05-23-Rendering-1M-spheres-3 Spheres.md

   <img src="/assets/images/circle_with_triangle.png" alt="Circle With Triangles" style="width: 100%; max-width: 720px; height: auto;"/>
 </div>
 <br/>
 To arrange these triangles in such a manner that it will form a circle, we need to find the vertex positions accordingly.
 We will use mathematical equations to find them.
-If we plot our 2D circle on a XY plane, any point on the perimeter of circle can be calculated using some trigonometry.
+If we plot our 2D circle on a XY plane, any point on the perimeter of circle can be calculated using some basic trigonometry.

 ![Circle Vertex calculation](/assets/images/circlevertex.png)